hacobe/notes/binary_arithmetic.md

 The adder returns $S_0 = 0$, $S_1 = 0$, $S_2 = 0$, $S_3 = 0$ and $C = 1$.
 If we interpret the 4-bit inputs and the 4-bit output as unsigned integers, then $C$ indicates the overflow error, where (8 + 4 + 2 + 1) + (0 + 0 + 0 + 1) = 16, which requires 5 bits to represent.
 However, if we interpret them as signed integers, then $C$ does not indicate an overflow error.
 We expect the sum to be (-8 + 4 + 2 + 1) + (0 + 0 + 0 + 1) = 0.
 For signed integers, an $n$-bit adder overflows when the sum falls outside the range that can be represented with $n$ bits in Two's complement.
 In this case, the adder raises an overflow error when the last carry in bit does not equal the last carry out bit.

+To use the adder to subtract the second input from the first, we feed the second input through a NOT gate to flip all of its bits.
+We then feed the first input and the inverted second input into the adder with the first carry in bit set to 1.
+In general, if a sequence of bits encodes the unsigned integer $y$, then the sequence of bits obtained by flipping each bit in that sequence and adding 1 will encode $-y$ in Two's complement.

 Finally, an **Arithmetic Logic Unit (ALU)** is a circuit that takes 2 $n$-bit inputs along with control bits and returns an $n$-bit output and status flag bits.
 The control bits determine the operation that the ALU performs.
 For example, a simple ALU might perform the following operations on inputs $x$ and $y$: $0$, $1$, $-1$, $x$, $y$, $\neg x$, $\neg y$, $-x$, $-y$, $x + 1$, $y + 1$, $x - 1$, $y - 1$, $x + y$, $x - y$, $y - x$, $x \land y$, $x \lor y$.
 The status flag bits indicate, for example, an unsigned overflow error or a signed overflow error.

 ## Sources